 Wild edible greens include in particular so much Lambsquarters (Chenopodium spp.), Pigweed (Amaranthus spp.) and Quickweed (Galinsoga spp.) are all very prolific at this time of year.

-Some prime mushrooms include Black Trumpets (Craterellus cornucopioides), Boletes (Boletus spp.), Chanterelles (Cantharellus spp.) and Chicken of the Woods (Laetiporus spp.) and some of the Milk Mushrooms (Lactarius spp. sensu lato).
+Some prime mushrooms include Black Trumpets (Craterellus cornucopioides), Boletes (Boletus spp.), Chanterelles (Cantharellus spp.), Chicken of the Woods (Laetiporus spp.) and some of the Milk Mushrooms (Lactarius spp. sensu lato).

 Here's a link to a photo album featuring many of the taxa mentioned above and below.